China

 Peace House

 In 2011, Holt began overseeing a special medical foster home called “Peace House” for children in orphanage care who are in need of critical medical procedures.
-At Peace House, children receive pre- and post-operative care, and each child is matched with a medically trained caregiver who provides one-on-one, round-the-clock care.
-The care children receive at Peace House helps them grow strong enough for surgery.
+Located in the northern city of Tianjin, Peace House provides children with pre- and post-operative care, and matches each child with a medically trained caregiver who supplies one-on-one, round-the-clock care.
+The dedicated care children receive at Peace House helps them grow strong enough for surgery.
 Post surgery, they return to Peace House to recover and heal.
 Many children who stay at Peace House are quickly matched with adoptive families, while others return to their orphanages to await a permanent plan for their future.
-Children come to Peace House from orphanages all over China, and receive the best possible medical care and resources in the country.
-Today, Holt sponsors and donors support three medical foster homes in China including Peace House, with locations in Tianjin, Changchun and Bayannur.